 Robert is an Apple-certified Final Cut Studio Master Trainer.
 He teaches classes on Final Cut Pro, Motion, Soundtrack Pro, Color and DVD Studio Pro.
 He is a television producer; film and television editor and colorist.
 Mr. Scheid received the UCLA Extension Department of the Arts Outstanding Instructor of the Year Award in 2014.

-Greg Schenz, Business & Management of Entertainment
+Greg Schenz, Business and Management of Entertainment

 VP of 13 Films.
 His previous positions include EVP and Head of Business & Legal Affairs at Endgame Entertainment and Beacon Pictures, as well as stints as an associate in the entertainment practice at Loeb&Loeb and the business affairs divisions of International Film Guarantors and Intermedia.
 At 13 Films, his responsibilities include the financing and packaging of film and television projects.